karino2/ClassSim/README.md

 ### Step 1.
 Scrape image url list
 If you use the url lists stored in `urls` folder, you can skip this step.
 This is the same lists we used in the experiment in our paper.
-If you want to add other classes or refresh url list, you need this step.
+If you want to add other classes or refresh the url list, you need this step.

 For scraping url lists, we use selenium with headless chrome.
-Use *Dockerfile.selenium* for building a docker image and run a docker cotainer with "--cap-add=SYS_ADMIN" option for headless chrome.
+Use *Dockerfile.selenium* for building a docker image and run a docker container with "--cap-add=SYS_ADMIN" option for headless chrome.

 The notebook for scraping is *datascraping.ipynb*.
 The result of the url lists will be stored in `urls` folder.

-Note that our result is already check-ed in to this repository.
+Note that our result is already checked in to this repository.

 ### Step 2.
 Retrieve images based on url lists